section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 - **Divide and conquer**: The algorithm accomplishes its task by dividing the problem into smaller subproblems and solving them to come up with the overall solution.

 ### Sorting algorithms
-For each sorting algorithm discussed below, there is a step-by-step explanation of how the algorithm works, Image representation, and implementation of the algorithm using JavaScript.
+For each sorting algorithm discussed below, there is a step-by-step explanation of how the algorithm works, image representation, and implementation of the algorithm using JavaScript.

 ### Bubble sort
 Bubble sort follows the recursion technique.

-**Step-by-step guide**:
+#### Step-by-step guide:
 - Start by comparing the first two elements in an array.

 - Swap them if required.